Home Renovation Costs in 2022 + Estimation Template

 Depending on their characteristics, remodels will fall under one of three types of categories: high-end, mid-range and low-end.

-- High-end: Major renovations with designer materials and high-end products.
+- High-end: These are major renovations with designer materials and high-end products.

-- Mid-range: Renovations for projects typical in second homes with mid-range products and materials.
+- Mid-range: Typically, these are renovations for projects typical in second homes with mid-range products and materials.

-- Low-end: Remodels with minor upgrades typically found in starter homes, many of which are self-funded or DIY, and use low-end products.
+- Low-end: Remodels with minor upgrades typically found in starter homes are considered low-end, many of which are self-funded or DIY, and use low-end products.

-Depending on the square footage, the average cost to gut and remodel a house can be anywhere between $100,000 – $200,000⁴.
-Gut renovation cost per square foot ranges between $60 – $150 and includes new plumbing, appliances, structural improvements, a new roof and an HVAC.
+Depending on the square footage, the average cost to gut and remodel a house can be anywhere between $100,000 – $200,0004.
+Gut renovation cost per square foot ranges between $60 – $150 and includes new plumbing, appliances, structural improvements, a new roof and an HVAC (heating, venting, air conditioning system).

 When it comes to renovating the inside of a home, you have to factor in the cost of demolishing the interior.
 This typically costs $1,200 – $4,700 with a high end of about $10,0004.
 The total price includes the removal of debris, dumping fees, permits and tear out.
 Once everything is cleared out, you have to factor in the costs depending on the specific project.